carolwong492/carolwong492.github.io/essays/blast-from-the-past.md

 In high school, I took an Intro to Computer Science class, where JavaScript was our main focus.
 This was my first dedicated computer science class, so I was worried that I would struggle to keep up.
 However, I found that it was easy to pick up.
 Compared to what I now know from Java and C++, I find JavaScript to be the most logical for me.
 From a software engineering perspective, JavaScript is a good programming language.
 It's especially good for beginners.
 It has a shallow learning curve, but still has a lot of depth so that you are able to do a lot with the language.

 ## The New and Scary
-Since I was coming into this module with at least a little bit of knowledge, I wasn’t as nervous as I could have been.
-However,
+Since I was coming into this module with at least a little bit of knowledge on JavaScript, I wasn’t as nervous as I would have been otherwise.
+I went through the JavaScript course briskly, as I refreshed my memory on JavaScript syntax and how the language workes.

+However, I was very surprised about some of the things I learned that were available in ES6.
+I wondered if this is

 Technology is constantly updating and

 Talk about how i learned javascript in high school, but im a bit rusty.
 At first, i was afraid that i knew nothing at all.
 Something about how technology is always getting updated when i was doing the es6 stuff and how sometimes, it feels like you’ll fall behind if you don’t keep up with this stuff

 ## Just Nervous